0dayminusone/SNP-responsible-security-disclosure/readme.md

 I performed an nmap scan on the domain to identify exposed services.
 The scan revealed a standard file server running a web interface on the HTTPS port.

-I visited the webserver and found that it contained misc documents that did not appear to contain sensitive information
+I visited the webserver and found that it contained malicious documents that did not appear to contain sensitive information

 ### Directory Enumeration